-Being dependable to others is a great personal value but not when your time and energy are not valued.
+Being dependable to others is a great but not when your time and energy are not valued

 Not so long ago a good CEO said to his team “Don’t be anyone’s best customer.”
 He was talking about marketing vendors but I took it to mean so much more.
 Think about it… no one ever works on the relationships they have already secured.
 It’s the reason that companies give the new offers to new customers.
 His point to us was to always be negotiating prices, never just kick back and take what is offered because it’s easy.
 I am not sure what the others in the room heard but I heard don’t be anyone’s “safe bet” and I ran with the idea.
 This can be applied to all parts of life but the two biggies are where you choose to work and the relationships you have.